 Assessing fraud risks is an integral part of the auditing process.
 Statement on Auditing Standards (SAS) No. 99, Consideration of Fraud in a Financial Statement Audit, requires auditors to consider potential fraud risks before and during the information-gathering process.
-Business owners and managers may find it helpful to understand how this process works — even if their financial statements aren’t audited.
+It is helpful for companies to understand how this process works even if their financial statements aren’t audited.

 SAS 99 advises auditors to presume that, if given the opportunity, companies will improperly recognize revenue and management will attempt to override internal controls.
-Certain factors create opportunities for dishonest employees to commit fraud and, therefore, should be avoided, if possible.
+Certain factors create opportunities for dishonest employees to commit fraud and, therefore, should be avoided.
 Examples of fraud risk factors that auditors consider include:

 - Large amounts of cash or other valuable inventory items on hand, without adequate security measures in place,